lazraka/programming-languages/Java/README.md

 # Multithreaded gzip compression filter

+The goal of the project is to compress fairly large datasets using a similar implementation to the C pigz library in Java.
- generate some fairly large data streams and compress them using gzip reprogram your servers to do the compression in parallel, taking advantage of the fact that your servers are multiprocessor data are generated dynamically in in the form of a stream, and you want the data to be compressed and delivered to its destination on the fly divide the input into fixed-size blocks (with block size equal to 128 KiB), and have P threads that are each busily compressing a block.
+The compression is performed in parallel, taking advantage of the fact that given servers are multiprocessor and data are generated dynamically in the form of a stream and must be compressed and delivered to its destination on the fly.

- That is, pigz starts by reading P blocks and starting a compression thread on each block.
-It then waits for the first thread to finish, outputs its result, and then can reuse that thread to compress the (P+1)st block.
+###### Project Specifications
+- Write a Java program called Pigzj that behaves like the C pigz implementation operating with multiple compression threads to improve wall-clock performance.
+- Each compression thread acts on an input data block of size 128 KiB.
+- Each thread uses as its dictionary the last 32 KiB of the previous input data block.
+- Compressed output blocks are generated in the same order that their uncompressed blocks were input.
+- The number of compression threads defaults to the number of available processors, but this can be overridden.
+- Program may also use a small, fixed number of threads to control the compression threads or to do input/output.